piggydoughnut/help-me-respond/README.md

 npm i help-me-respond --save
 ````

-*OPTIONAL*: Create *config/messages.json* file.
-We don't want our messages to be hardcoded in the code, so we will keep them in a separate file.
+## Configuration

+All the configurations have to be put in **config/** folder in the root of your project.

+### Optional

+Create *config/messages.json* file for storing your response messages

 ```
 {
     "MESSAGE_NAME1": "Very long and important message text.", "MESSAGE_NAME2": "Very long and important message text2."
 }
 ```

-## Configuration

-All the configurations are put in **config/** folder in the root of your project.

 ### Logging

+`False` by default.

 **config/default.json**